Alice-space/alicespace-blog-py/README.md

 ## How to use it for your own personal website

-1.create a new folder under root column named `.private`.
+1. create a new folder under root column named `.private`.
 - inside `.private` create a file named `secret_key`
 - input your own secret key (such as `dsiufje98f3ui@!#$#F#$%Esvdfsdafw`)